richelbilderbeek/R-CodingStandard/R-CodingStandard.md

  * [1] Google's R Style Guide: `Do not place a space before a comma, but always place one after a comma.`
  * [2] 'R Style.
 An Rchaeological Commentary.' by Paul E. Johnson, February 13, 2015, `3.3 (SEA .98).
 Blank spaces around symbols are required. [...]
 2. Put one space after commas`
+ * [3] The GNU coding standards, by Free Software Foundation, Inc., http://www.gnu.org/prep/standards, `We find it easier to read a program when it has spaces before the open-parentheses and after the commas.`

 ## WS.7: Prefer placing a space before a left parenthesis [1], except when calling a function [1]